milenamartinezp/SQL-HackerRank-Problem-Solutions/README.md

 ## File Structure
 - `Problem.md`: Description of the problem and link to HackerRank.
-- `Solution.sql`: SQL code solution for Problem 1.
+- `Solution.sql`: SQL code solution for the problem.

 ## Contributing
 If you have additional solutions to these problems or want to improve existing ones, feel free to create pull requests.
 Contributions are always welcome! 😊